Europe 2020 indicators - education

 Outlook towards 2020

 Knowledge of current student cohorts and demographic projections allow educational trends to be estimated up to 2020.
 This can help identify priority issues that may need particular political attention on the path to meeting the Europe 2020 targets.
-For example, students who are now in their mid-20s will fall within the scope of the Europe 2020 headline indicator on ‘tertiary educational attainment’, which looks at education levels of the population aged 30 to 34 years.

 The flagship initiative ‘An Agenda for new skills and jobs’ addresses the challenge of early leaving from education and training.
 In 2011, the European Council published recommendations on policies to reduce early leaving from education and training, giving guidance to Member States on the implementation of strategies and measures tackling this problem.
 Vocational Education and Training (VET) systems are seen as important for improving the employability of young people and reducing early leaving from education and training, by offering an interesting alternative to general education.

-Additionally, the Europe 2020 strategy puts particular effort into making sure that higher education programmes develop the skills relevant to the world of work, both for meeting future labour demand and for ensuring the long-term attractiveness of higher education.
-Moreover, the European Council’s Resolution on a renewed European agenda for adult learning addresses the challenge of raising participation rates of adults in lifelong learning activities.
+Additionally, the Europe 2020 strategy puts particular effort into making sure that higher education courses develop the skills relevant to the world of work, both for meeting future labour demand and for ensuring the long-term attractiveness of higher education.
+Moreover, the European Council’s Resolution on a renewed European agenda for adult learning addresses the challenge of raising participation rates of adults in learning activities.